darrentsumm/darrentsumm/README.md

 ## Hello 👋
 My name is Darren Summerlee, and I'm a student and tutor at UNC Charlotte, studying Mathematics and Data Science!
 (Spring '26)
-- 🔭 I’m currently working as an Automation and Data Management Intern at Brandsymbol.
+- 🔭 I’m currently working as an Automation and Data Management Intern at Brandsymbol (Fall 2025).
 - I recently completed undergraduate research, performing data analytics on health metrics in R.
 - 📫 How to reach me: darrentsumm@gmail.com
 <!--